wal-g/wal-g/docs/PostgreSQL.md

 -----------

 Switch to a failover storage for `wal-push` if primary storage becomes unavailable.
 This might be useful when the archiving fails during the cloud storage service unavailability to avoid out-of-disk-space issues.
-WAL-G will also take the failover storages into account during the `wal-fetch/wal-prefetch`.
+WAL-G will also take the failover storages into account during the `wal-fetch` / `wal-prefetch`.

 ```bash
 WALG_FAILOVER_STORAGES: